Ford Flex years to avoid — most common problems

 Failure has been a fairly common issue with the V6 EcoBoost engine in the 2010 Ford Flex.
 The design of the particular vehicle has been linked to some problems.
 Consequently, Ford issued a recall.

 The wrong positioning of the battery cables was the cause of this problem.
 They weren’t properly fastened, which led to an electrical spark that completely disabled the vehicle’s electronics.
 By only using the brakes, power was occasionally lost across the entire apparatus.
-Fortunately, no one was hurt or killed, just frazzled nerves.
+Other reasons behind engine failure in Ford Flex include faulty water pumps and problems with oil deposit buildup.

 The Flex has experienced this issue for several generations, but this situation is more unpleasant than dangerous.
 When a sensor on a car door malfunctions, the vehicle continuously interprets that a door is open.
 Cleaning the sensor seems to help for a while.
 However, since the original sensor was flawed, the real solution was changing the entire sensor and door system.